HellPing219/LLM-Survey/docs/readme.md

 Activate the survey after making sure, your settings and questions are correctly set.
 On activation the plugin inserts a few hidden questions.
 These are used to save the language model, prompt and parameters within the response.
 A hidden question with the code `llmOutput{index}` is inserted right before the first occurrence of each llm-placeholder to store the LLM output at this index.
+The survey can be deactivated and activated again however if you've changed the order of an llm-placeholder question, you may want to move the inserted hidden question that stores the output at that index as well.
+If you delete an automatically added hidden question, it just gets created again when the survey is activated.

 Note: Because the plugin will hide questions, subquestions or answers whose index exceeds the returned LLM output, every placeholder question will be set to non-mandatory upon activation because having a mandatory question hidden can result in the survey being incompletable.